-The ACR Medical School Outreach Project offers the complimentary lupus educational resources through our listed below to medical schools (MD, DO, PA, NP) in an effort to help increase the number of healthcare providers who are knowledgeable about diagnosing and treating lupus.
+The ACR Medical School Outreach Project offers the complimentary lupus educational resources through our listed below to medical schools (MD, DO, PA, NP) to help increase the number of healthcare providers who are knowledgeable about diagnosing and treating lupus.

 Our complimentary educational resources include: